DaiSy: A Library for Scalable Data Series Similarity Search: INTRODUCTION

 \textbf{Scalable Similarity Search.} The increasing interest in scalable similarity search across different application domains has led to massive research on search time optimization~\cite{echihabi2021newtrendsimsearch, echihabi2022scalablesimsearchtutorial}.
 To enable scalable similarity search, numerous indexing methods have been proposed~\cite{palpanas2020dsindexevolution}.
 These methods construct index structures over data series collections and employ specialized search algorithms to answer queries.
 A large portion of prior work focuses on optimizing the core similarity search algorithms themselves, aiming to reduce query latency and improve throughput~\cite{echihabi2023pros, gogolou2019progressive,kondylakis2019coconutpalm, linardi2018ulisse,fatourou2023fresh}.
 At the same time, several approaches extend similarity search to different execution environments based on the available hardware, such as disk-based systems~\cite{peng2018paris}, in-memory CPUs~\cite{peng2020messi}, GPU-accelerated systems~\cite{peng2021sing}, and distributed infrastructures~\cite{chatzakis2023odyssey, yagoubi2017dpisax}.
 However, despite this rich body of work, existing methods are largely dispersed, with implementations scattered across different codebases and system designs, which makes practical adoption challenging.

 \textbf{DaiSy.} We present DaiSy, the first scalable solution for exact data series similarity search that integrates multiple algorithms into a single, unified library.
 DaiSy enables efficient similarity search across a wide range of environments and system configurations by supporting scalable algorithms for disk-based, in-memory, GPU-accelerated, and distributed execution.
-This is achieved by incorporating one representative state-of-the-art algorithm for each execution environment: ParIS+~\cite{peng2018paris} for disk-based processing, MESSI~\cite{peng2020messi} for in-memory processing, SING~\cite{peng2021sing} for GPU-accelerated processing, and Odyssey~\cite{chatzakis2023odyssey} for distributed processing.
-These algorithms were selected due to their demonstrated superior performance over existing alternatives in their respective settings~\cite{palpanas2020dsindexevolution, echihabi2018lernaeanhydra}.
-ParIS+ efficiently supports disk-based similarity search when data do not fit in main memory, MESSI provides highly efficient parallel in-memory search, SING exploits GPU processing to accelerate key search operations, and Odyssey enables exact similarity search over massive datasets using distributed memory and optimized communication.
-All four above algorithms, Paris+, MESSI, SING, and Odyssey, are guaranteed to always return the exact, correct answers.
+This is achieved by incorporating representative state-of-the-art (iSAX-based) algorithms for each execution environment: ParIS+~\cite{peng2018paris} for disk-based processing, MESSI~\cite{peng2020messi} for in-memory processing, SING~\cite{peng2021sing} for GPU-accelerated processing, and Odyssey~\cite{chatzakis2023odyssey} for distributed processing.